 Admissions RequirementsIn order to qualify for admission into the Doctor of Chiropractic Program, students should demonstrate goals, abilities and character consistent with the university’s mission.

-- Prospective students must have earned a minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale for the 90 semester units of prerequisite course work may be considered for admission to the standard curriculum track.
+- Prospective students must have earned a minimum grade point average (GPA) of 3.0 on a 4.0 scale for the cumulative or last 90 semester units* of prerequisite course work to be considered for admission under the standard curriculum track.

-- Prospective students whose cumulative grade point average (GPA) is 2.75 on a 4.0 scale for the 90 semester units of prerequisite course work may be considered for admission to the alternative admission track plan (AATP).
+- Prospective students whose grade point average (GPA) is 2.75 to 2.99 on a 4.0 scale for the cumulative or last 90 semester* units of prerequisite course work may be considered for admission to the alternative admission track plan (AATP).

 - All Prospective students must have completed a minimum of 90 semester units or 135 quarter units at an institution(s) accredited by an agency recognized by the U.S. Department of Education or an equivalent foreign agency.